mkovac00/travelshare-frontend/README.md

 ### What is Travelshare

-MyNews is a social media Web application that allows you to share photos of your latest travels, or well, any travels you'd like.
+Travelshare is a social media Web application that allows you to share photos of your latest travels, or well, any travels you'd like.
 It also allows you to browse other people's posts, "heart" those posts, follow other users and visit any registered user's profile.

 ### Technologies used